mrowe/mikerowecode.com/_posts/2003-02-04-BadComments.md

+---
+layout: post
-How not to comment your code
+title: How not to comment your code
+---

 Below is a piece of code I came across recently while reviewing somebody else's work.
 It is a terrific example of how <b>not</b> to